SiliconLabs/wiseconnect/README.md

 ## Release Notes

-The release notes for this release are located at: [Wi-Fi 6 + BLE (WiSeConnect) SDK Version 3.5.2 (September 29, 2025) - Release Notes](https://docs.silabs.com/wiseconnect/3.5.2/sisdk-wifi-release-notes/).
+The release notes for this release are located at: [Wi-Fi 6 + BLE (WiSeConnect) SDK Version 3.5.2 (September 29, 2025) - Release Notes][doc-release-notes].

 ## Licensing